 We get asked all the time, "We are getting a new puppy!
 What do we need to buy?!?!"
 So we have put together a list of some of the things we use for our dogs, both adult and puppies, to help the new puppy owner.

-Midwest iCrates are awesome.They have 2 doors and some have a divider to section it off while the pup is still potty training.
-The 42 inch crate is usually big enough for an adult poodle to still be able to stand in, which is great because adult dogs love to have their own special place when they need down time to nap in or to just relax after playing hard.
+are awesome.They have 2 doors and some have a divider to section it off while the pup is still potty training.
+(See our tips and more page for helpful potty training tips) The 42 inch crate is usually big enough for an adult poodle to still be able to stand in, which is great because adult dogs love to have their own special place when they need down time to nap in or to just relax after playing hard.

 The bottom of the crate is hard plastic so it's nice for the dog to have something soft to lay on.
-A pet bed is nice.
-I don't necessarily recommend it for a puppy though.
-Unless you get one that is easy to wash and can't be chewed up.
-For puppies, we usually use a soft blanket doubled up that doesn't have any kind of decoration that could become a choking hazard.
+A is nice.

-Of course you will need food and water dishes.
+Of course you will need .
 We recommend ones that are wider at the bottom than the top.
 They won't tip over.
 We always use stainless steel because dogs can't chew it up and they are more sanitary.
-The ones pictured have rubber so they don't slide while the dog is trying to eat.
+Some have rubber so they don't slide while the dog is trying to eat.

 **Warning: If you ever leave a food or water dish in a crate with a dog make sure it doesn't have a rubber ring around the base.
 A bored dog will chew at it and it can cause a choking hazard.
 On a lot of bowls, the rubber comes off easily and can be put back on if you want later.